markyoung010/markyoung010.github.io/essays/another-language-for-the-toolkit.md

 };
 ```

 The triple equality is also used in PHP and for the same purpose - to check the equality of types as well as values.
 The <em>object</em> data structure reminds me of the <em>structure</em> data sctructure from the C language.
 The main difference that I've noticed so far is that in JavaScript the syntax is simpler.
-For example, let's say that I want to make data structure that represent a point on the plan.
+For example, let's say that I want to make a data structure that represent a point in the 2d-space.
 If I use a JavaScript object, then it might look like this

 ```
 let p1 = {